yiruyang2025/yiruyang2025.github.io/_posts/2025-05-04-Speech Processing - 25.md

 Welcome,

-Let's start with the Model Post-training for Hearing Assistance / xxx - 2 / 3 Coding Demo Example using Llama 3.1 as text Pre-Training<br><br>
+Let's start with the Model Post-training for Hearing Assistance - 3 Coding Demo Example using Llama 3.1 as text Pre-Training<br><br>

 # 0. Some Background Knowledge<br><br>